-Anterior Pelvic Morphology: Implications for Medullary Ramus Fixation

-Raymond D. Wright, Jr., MD1; David A. Hamilton, Jr., MD, MBA1; Milton L. Routt, Jr., MD2; 1Chandler Medical Center, University of Kentucky, Department of Orthopaedic Surgery and Sports Medicine, Lexington, Kentucky, USA; 2Harborview Medical Center, University of Washington, Department of Orthopaedics and Sports Medicine, Seattle, Washington, USA
+Anterior Pelvic Morphology: Implications for Medullary Ramus Fixation Raymond D. Wright, Jr., MD1; David A. Hamilton, Jr., MD, MBA1; Milton L. Routt, Jr., MD2; 1Chandler Medical Center, University of Kentucky, Department of Orthopaedic Surgery and Sports Medicine, Lexington, Kentucky, USA; 2Harborview Medical Center, University of Washington, Department of Orthopaedics and Sports Medicine, Seattle, Washington, USA

 Background/Purpose: Sacral dysmorphism, which occurs in approximately one-third of the population, has been extensively discussed in the orthopaedic literature.
 One implication of sacral dysmorphism is that the operating surgeon needs to be aware of this anatomic variant if a posterior pelvic ring injury is to be secured with iliosacral screws.
 Medullary ramus screws fixation has been described as a technique to stabilize anterior pelvic ring injuries.
-This minimally invasive technique allows the surgeon to secure instability in the anterior pelvic ring with internal fixation by small incision surgery.
-Morphologic variation in the anterior pelvic ring has been described previously; however, no attempt has been made to correlate anterior morphology with posterior morphology.
+This minimally invasive technique allows the surgeon to secure instability in the anterior pelvic ring has been described previously; however, no attempt has been made to correlate anterior morphology with posterior morphology.
 The objective of this study is to correlate anatomic variation of the superior pubic ramus with patient gender and the presence or absence of posterior ring dysmorphism.